Chaitalykundu/Web-Development/02-CSS/01-Basic/04-Background/Theory/06-background-repeat.md

+# Overview

+- Definition and Usage
+- Syntax
+- Example
+- Specification
+- Property Values

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `background-repeat` property sets if/how a background image will be repeated.

+-

+-

+&nbsp;

+&nbsp;

 | Property          | Description                                  | Default value: |
 | ----------------- | -------------------------------------------- | -------------- |
 | background-repeat | Sets how a background image will be repeated | repeat         |